These pages are intended for members of Brighton Voices Community Choir only.

-Brighton Voices Community Choir is runs in association with All Saints Hove under the musical directorship of David Stevens.
+Brighton Voices Community Choir is runs in association with All Saints Hove.
+We have been operating under the excellent stewardship of temporary musical director Michael Maine.
+Nelson Wong took up the baton from mid-February and we are enjoying working with him.
 We are fully independent of the church, who are kind enough to support us and to provide us with practice space and a musical director.

 The choir is non-audition and friendly.
 Our aim is to sing music we enjoy and to challenge ourselves by performing about two concerts a year We welcome new members for all parts.